JohnnyXavier/johnnyxavier.github.io/_posts/cpp/2021-05-23-cpp-cpp20-modules-gpp.md

 * create a module implementation file for the class defined on the previous module file
 * create a module implementation file for the method defined on the previous module file

-the base headers we are going to keep importing them as `#include` given the extra compilation steps required, which will be covered when using `make` tools

 The example will be a simple Person class with a function that operates on a Person.

 ### file_extensions_matter